 - Bryn Mawr Hospital Emergency Room 484-337-3582 (Note: Physicians are required by law to report sexual violence to the local police authorities.
 You may choose whether or not to speak with the police.)

 Sexual Assault Resource Coordinator (SARC) 484-343-6028 (24/7)

 A SARC can review the options available to a survivor of any form of sexual violence, including sexual assault, sexual exploitation, stalking, sexual harassment, dating violence, domestic violence, retaliation, incest, and statutory rape.
 A SARC can connect a student to a variety of resources, (medical care, reporting, counseling), and can accompany** a student to campus and/or community services to ensure that he/she receives appropriate care and follow up information in the wake of sexual violence.
 If someone is not sure whom to talk to, connecting with a SARC is a good place to start.
 The SARC team also welcomes phone calls from friends seeking for information on how to support a friend or loved one following an incident of sexual violence.

-Investigations of sexual harassment involving a University employee: The Sexual Harassment Complaint Officer or their designee will typically oversee the investigation of all reports of sexual harassment involving a Respondent who is a University employee (faculty or staff).
+Administrative investigations of sexual misconduct involving a University employee: Human Resources and/or the Title IX Investigator or their designee will typically oversee the investigation of all reports of sexual misconduct involving a Respondent who is a University employee (faculty or staff).

 Criminal investigations: The Director of Public Safety & Chief of Police or their designee oversees the criminal investigation of all sexual misconduct reports conducted by the Department, regardless of the Respondent’s affiliation with the University.